srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 ## After the Code Submission Deadline

-- Check for any no shows
+- Check for any no-shows
 - Construct the league for the session
 - Import the league into the compstate